-As of May 2020, Uniswap has also officially been upgraded to Uniswap version 2 (V2), a new and improved version of the exchange featuring ERC20 to ERC20 token pools, native price oracle, and Flash Swaps.
+As of May 2020, Uniswap upgraded to Uniswap version 2 (V2), a new and improved version of the exchange featuring ERC20 to ERC20 token pools, native price oracle, and Flash Swaps.

 However, by using a smart wallet, such as Dharma with zero gas fees you could potentially save yourself some money.